A young girl covers her ear while her parents fight

 As part of the recent amendments, the less adversarial model of litigation (which automatically applies to child-related proceedings in the Federal Circuit and Family Court of Australia) may now also be applied to property and other non-child related proceedings.

 In essence, this means that certain rules of evidence, including the rules against hearsay, opinion, conclusion and tendency evidence, do not apply.
-That is to say, evidence of that type, which would normally not be permitted, is now allowed.
+That is, evidence of that type, which would normally not be permitted, is now allowed.

 Given that family violence can be discreet in nature, typically taking place behind closed doors, these amendments make it clear that the Court will take into account the effect of family violence in property settlements, and will also give the Court scope to consider evidence of family violence, no matter its shape or form.